zwh2119/Auto-Edge/README.md

 ## Brief Introduction

 Auto-Edge is an automated scheduling platform for edge computing.
 Auto-Edge supports pipeline service processing of multi data stream and focus on the scheduling policy in edge computing.
-It's developed based on KubeEdge.
+It's developed based on KubeEdge and can be easily migrated.

+Auto-Edge is developed by Dislab-AIoT group from Nanjin University

 ## Related Framework
 - [docker container](https://github.com/docker/docker-ce)